sourcegraph/about/blogposts/2020/introducing-codeintel-db.md

 ## Notes for site admins

 If you are an active user of LSIF, there are a few changes that may subtly affect the behavior of the code intelligence backend.
-Our enterprise users operate at incredibly different scales and is difficult to ensure that a change has zero impact on all existing customers.
+Our enterprise users operate at incredibly different scales so it is difficult to ensure that a change has zero impact on all existing customers.

 #### Connecting to an external database